-- Technology in this area evolves and changes rapidly; Wivelsfield Primary School will review this policy at least annually - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied. - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The headteacher will report on a regular basis to the governing body on online safety practice and incidents, including outcomes. - Any issues identified via monitoring will be incorporated into our action planning.
+- Technology in this area evolves and changes rapidly; We will review this policy at least annually - The policy will also be revised following any national or local policy requirements, any child protection concerns or any changes to the technical infrastructure - We will regularly monitor internet use and evaluate online safety mechanisms to ensure that this policy is consistently applied. - To ensure they have oversight of online safety, the headteacher will be informed of online safety concerns, as appropriate. - The named governor for safeguarding will work with the DSL to report on a regular basis to the governing body on online safety practice and incidents, including outcomes. - Any issues identified via monitoring will be incorporated into our action planning.